Geoff Duncan: 2018 election

+Tenure

 Duncan was inaugurated lieutenant governor on January 14, 2019.
+As lieutenant governor, Duncan highlighted efforts by the Kemp administration on healthcare policy, and stated his wish for Georgia to become the "technology capital of the East Coast".

 On December 6, 2020, Duncan and Governor Brian Kemp put out a joint statement explaining that calling a joint session of the Georgia General Assembly to appoint their own electors to send to the United States Electoral College would be unconstitutional.
 Following unsuccessful efforts to overturn the election of Democratic candidate Joe Biden in the 2020 presidential election, in March 2021 Georgia Republicans enacted the controversial Election Integrity Act of 2021 that imposed new restrictions on voting.

 Days later, Duncan said during a CNN interview that momentum for the legislation grew from "the fallout from the ten weeks of misinformation that flew in from former President Donald Trump.
 I went back over the weekend to really look at where this really started to gain momentum in the legislature, and it was when Rudy Giuliani showed up in a couple of committee rooms and spent hours spreading misinformation and sowing doubt across, you know, hours of testimony."

 In April 2021, Duncan's chief of staff stated that he was unlikely to run for a second term, after he openly contradicted false claims of election fraud in the 2020 presidential election.
-His chief of staff added that Duncan has yet to make a final decision about whether to run again in 2022.
+His chief of staff added that Duncan had yet to make a final decision about whether to run again in 2022.
 On May 17, 2021, Duncan announced that he would not be seeking a second term.
 An October 2021 trip to New Hampshire to promote his book GOP 2.0, which outlines plans for a post-Trump future for the Republican Party, fueled speculation in his home state that Duncan may be positioning himself to run for president in 2024.

-Duncan said he did not vote for either candidate, Raphael Warnock nor Herschel Walker, in the 2022 Senate election.
+Duncan said he did not vote for either Raphael Warnock or Herschel Walker in the 2022 U.S. Senate election.

+Post-lieutenant governor career

+In May 2024, during the lead-up to the 2024 presidential election, Duncan wrote an opinion piece titled "Why I'm Voting for Biden and other Republicans should, too", which appeared in the May 6, 2024, edition of the Atlanta Journal-Constitution.
+He is now a full-time paid political commentator on CNN.

+In the article, Duncan expressed his support in the 2024 U.S. presidential election for Democratic incumbent President Joe Biden, while strongly criticizing the GOP's then-presumptive nominee, President Donald Trump.
+Duncan described Biden as a "decent person I disagree with on policy", which he contrasted with Trump, whom he characterized as "a criminal defendant without a moral compass".
+After Biden stepped aside, Duncan endorsed Kamala Harris.
+Duncan urged Republicans to support Harris' presidential campaign, giving a speech directed to them at the Democratic National Convention.